 3D Image Formats

 A single file is usually used to store two images, one for the left eye and one for the right.
 Authors often package the images however they want, without following any rules, to suit different viewing methods on various types of equipment.
 The player can display any format.
 To allow automatic detection of the packaging type, add an alphabetic ending code to the image filename.
 This code should be placed before the last dot in the filename.
-We will not add support for combining X and P formats on the same sheet.
-This is a complete violation of the standard and goes beyond common sense.
+We will not add support for old anglif format.
+Its use is outdated and defies common sense.

 • The parallel case example: